⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | -10.07 | Measures the current share price relative to the trailing twelve months (TTM) earnings per share.
-A negative value indicates the company has negative earnings over the past year. |
+| P/E Ratio (TTM) | -23.39 | The trailing twelve-month Price-to-Earnings ratio measures the current share price relative to the company's earnings per share over the past year.
+A negative value indicates the company is currently unprofitable. |

-| Forward P/E | -110.34 | Indicates the current share price relative to estimated future earnings per share, with a negative value suggesting anticipated losses. |
+| Forward P/E | -655.00 | The Forward Price-to-Earnings ratio indicates the current share price relative to estimated future earnings per share, also negative due to projected future losses. |

-| Price/Book (MRQ) | 8.88 | Measures how much investors are willing to pay for each dollar of book value, indicating premium valuation relative to net assets. |
+| Price/Book (MRQ) | 5.97 | The Price-to-Book ratio compares the market value of a company's stock to its book value, indicating how much investors are willing to pay for each dollar of net assets. |

-| EV/EBITDA | -21.76 | Compares the Enterprise Value to earnings before interest, taxes, depreciation, and amortization.
-A negative value indicates that the company has negative EBITDA, often seen in loss-making or high-growth companies. |
+| EV/EBITDA | -17.27 | Enterprise Value to EBITDA measures the total value of a company (market cap + debt - cash) relative to its earnings before interest, taxes, depreciation, and amortization.
+A negative value for SoundHound AI is legitimate as the company has negative EBITDA. |

-| Return on Equity (TTM) | -89.95 | Measures a company's profitability in relation to the equity invested by shareholders, with a negative value indicating net losses relative to shareholder equity. |
+| Return on Equity (TTM) | -0.04 | Return on Equity measures the profitability of a company in relation to the equity invested by shareholders.
+A negative value indicates that the company is incurring losses. |